TWA Flight 355: Imprisonment

-All five hijackers were convicted of aircraft piracy and conspiracy to commit aircraft piracy.
+All five hijackers were convicted by a US court of aircraft piracy and conspiracy to commit aircraft piracy.
 Zvonko Bušić and Julienne Bušić were convicted of more serious charges of aircraft piracy resulting in death for the killing of Brian Murray.
 Zvonko and Julienne both received mandatory life sentences, while Pešut, Matanić, and Vlašić each received 30-year sentences.

 Frane Pešut served 12 years in prison.
 He was deported to Croatia in 2007.
 Petar Matanić and Slobodan Vlašić were released along with Pešut in 1988.
 Julienne Bušić was released in 1989.
 By the 1990s and early 2000s, the last remaining hijacker in prison was Zvonko Bušić.
 On several occasions after Croatian independence, Croatian president Franjo Tuđman appealed to American president Bill Clinton for Bušić's release or transfer to Croatia.
 In 2003, the Croatian Parliament passed a resolution that Bušić should be transferred to Croatia, which it submitted to the Council of Europe.
 The liberal Croatian Helsinki Committee also took up the cause of Bušić's release.

 On June 7, 2008, Bušić was granted parole, after serving 32 years in prison.
 He was then deported to Croatia, where he was greeted by approximately 500 people at Zagreb's Pleso airport.
 Among those in the crowd were Dražen Budiša, Anto Kovačević, Marko Perković, and all four of the other hijackers.
 The crowd greeted him with a Nazi salute.

 Julienne Bušić wrote a book named Lovers and Madmen about the hijacking and her love for the head of the operation.

 Zvonko Bušic committed suicide on September 1, 2013, by gunshot at his home in Rovanjska near Zadar; he was discovered by his wife.
 He was 67 years old.